Quick Facts about New Zealand

 One of the most important aspects of higher education in New Zealand is that you get a British-based or British equivalent education for a much affordable price.
 More young people are nowadays migrating to New Zealand in pursuit of better education and quality livelihood.

 New Zealand is ranked second on the Global Peace Index of 2018, which makes the country one of the safest destinations to study in.
 New Zealand qualifications authority nzqa also ensures to maintain the educational standards and to retain a safe space for international students from different ethnicities.

 New Zealand Education System

 There are 3 levels of education in New Zealand, namely

 - Early childhood education — from birth to school entry age

 - Primary, intermediate and secondary education — from 5 to 19 years of age

 - Further education or tertiary education — higher and vocational education.

-The New Zealand Qualifications Framework or NZQF consist of 10 levels and extends over a wide variety of qualifications.
+The New Zealand Qualifications Framework or NZQF consists of 10 levels and extends over a wide variety of qualifications.
 Bachelor of education in New Zealand is widely recognized for its quality and value.

 The costs involved in education and the cost of living in New Zealand are much lower compared to many other developed countries.
-This could be another answer for your ‘why to study in New Zealand’ query.
-New Zealand has one of the lowest tuition fees among all other prestige studies abroad destinations and basic education in New Zealand for international students are much affordable than most people think.
-The study in New Zealand cost varies with different universities and courses though.
+This could be another answer for your ‘why study in New Zealand’ query.
+New Zealand has one of the lowest tuition fees among all other prestige studies abroad destinations and basic education in New Zealand for international students is much affordable than most people think.